druxt/druxt.js/docs/content/guide/theming.md

 </DruxtEntity>
 ```

-By default, a component using the default template will not be wrapped by a DruxtWrapper component.
-It is possible to enable the DruxtWrapper system by setting the `wrapper` property to `true`:
+By default, a component using the default template will not be wrapped by a DruxtTheme component.
+It is possible to enable the wrapper system by setting the `wrapper` property to `true`:

 ```vue
 <DruxtBlock v-bind="props" :wrapper="true">